Understanding RUVs

 When should I consider direct investment instead of an RUV?

-Consider direct investment if you and the company want to maintain direct negotiations for future decisions, or if you’re an institutional investor who cannot delegate voting rights, or your investment mandate requires direct ownership.
+Consider a direct investment if both you and the company want to maintain direct negotiations for future decisions, or if you’re an institutional investor who cannot delegate voting rights, or your investment mandate requires direct ownership.

 General Requirements